-Prior every dive on the FLEX2-CCR unit it is essential that the diver executes all the checks according to this checklist:
+Prior every dive on the FX CCR unit it is essential that the diver executes all the checks according to this checklist:

 Check procedures - Prior the dive Step Procedure description 1 Check the CO2 scrubber that is filled with new soda lime that has never been used before.
-2 Check that the CO2 scrubber is inserted in the canister 3 Check the sensor cartridge is inserted into the head 4 Check the sensor lid is inserted and locked.
-5 Analyze the content and the sufficient pressure of the oxygen tank.
-Check the oxygen tank is fastened properly.
-6 Analyze the content and the sufficient pressure of the connected diluent tank.
-Check the diluent tank is attached properly.
-7 Take a Bailout system adequate for the dive, while assume the worst case scenarios.
-8 Open the tank valves on the both oxygen and diluent tanks.
-9 Check the medium pressure of both 1st stage regulators.
+2 Check that the CO2 scrubber is inserted in the canister 3 Check the sensor holder is inserted into the head 4 Analyze the content and the sufficient pressure of the oxygen cylinder and check the oxygen tank is fastened properly.
+5 Analyze the content and the sufficient pressure of the connected diluent cylinder and check the diluent cylinder is attached properly.
+6 Take a Bailout system adequate for the dive, while assume the worst case scenarios.
+7 Open the valves on the both oxygen and diluent cylinders.
+8 Check the medium pressure of both 1st stage regulators.
 The medium pressure of oxygen and diluent pressure must be within the range 9,5 +/-0,5 bar and stable.
 It is prohibited to dive the unit, if the medium pressure is out of the range.
-10 Calibrate the O 2 sensors 11 Place the head on top of the canister and lock it in place with the latches.
-12 Check all the LP hoses and manual adding valves are connected.
-13 Check that the both one-way directional valves in the BOV or DSV are in good condition and work properly!
+9 Calibrate the O 2 sensors 10 Check that the head is firmly attached and locked with the locking string.
+11 Check that the canister lid is firmly attached and locked with the locking string.
+12 Check all the LP hoses are connected and lightly tightened so they don't loosen themselves 13 Check that the both one-way directional valves in the BOV are in good condition and work properly!
 14 Check the manual adding valves that are working properly.
 15 Check the ADV that is working properly.
 16 Check the sidemount BCD inflating valve that it works properly.
 17 Check the BOV to ensure that the CC/OC switch and the 2nd stage regulator are working properly.
 18 Check the overpressure / drain valve on the counterlungs that is working properly.
-19 Perform the negative pressure test: Close the both tank valves and perform suction through the mouthpiece to create underpressure in the breathing loop.
-Close the BOV (or DSV) and wait a few minutes to see if the breathing loop remains underpressure.
+19 Perform the negative pressure test: Close the cylinder valves and perform suction through the mouthpiece to create underpressure in the breathing loop.
+Close the BOV and wait a few minutes to see if the breathing loop remains underpressurized.
 20 Conduct the positive pressure test: Fill the breathing loop completely with air through the mouthpiece until the overpressure valve on the counterlung releases the overpressure.
 Close the mouthpiece and wait a few minutes to see if the breathing loop remains pressurized.
 21 Open the both tank valves.
 22 Switch on the primary handset and check the status of the batteries and that the solenoid is working properly.
-23 Turn on the HUD and make sure that it is working properly.
-24 Open the BOV - switch to CC mode 25 Breathe for 2-3 minutes from the unit in order to check that the CO_2 scrubber works properly.
-26 Close the BOV - switch to OC mode 27 Turn off the primary handset and HUD, and close both tank valves.
+23 Turn on the HUD (or NERD2) and make sure that it is working properly.
+24 Open the BOV - switch it to CC mode and breathe for 2-3 minutes from the unit in order to check that the CO 2 scrubber works properly.
+25 Close the BOV - switch it to OC mode 26 Turn off the primary handset and HUD, and close both tank valves.